Reluctant Interaction Modeling: Introduction

-With the sparsity assumption that only a small number of components in $\tb$ and $\tg$ are nonzero, one might naturally consider solving a lasso \citep{tibshirani1996regression} using all the main effects and the interactions (the so-called \textit{all pairs lasso}, APL).
+For both good predictive performance and interpretability, it is common to search for a model with only a small number of nonzero components in $\tb$ and $\tg$.
+For example, one might consider solving a lasso \citep{tibshirani1996regression} using all the main effects and the interactions (the so-called \textit{all pairs lasso}, APL).
 In practice, APL quickly becomes infeasible to compute as $p$ gets large.
-Performing APL with standard lasso solvers requires passing the whole augmented design matrix of main effects and interactions, which takes $\BigO(np^2)$ space.
-Moreover, even if we compute the interactions on the fly when solving APL, the state-of-art coordinate descent type of algorithm requires multiple passes over all $\BigO(p^2)$ variables until convergence.
+Fitting APL with standard lasso solvers requires passing the whole augmented design matrix of main effects and interactions, which takes $\BigO(np^2)$ space.
+Moreover, even if we compute the interactions on the fly when solving APL, state-of-the-art coordinate descent algorithms require multiple passes over all $\BigO(p^2)$ variables until convergence.

+However, beyond its computational problems, APL also poses certain conceptual problems.
+In particular, it makes no fundamental distinction between main effects and interactions.
+In practice, main effects are much simpler to interpret than interactions.
+Also, there are $\BigO(p)$ times as many interactions than main effects, which means that APL has many more chances to choose an interaction than a main effect.

+A standard approach to addressing both of these concerns is to adopt a hierarchy principle \citep{nelder1977reformulation, peixoto1987hierarchical, hamada1992analysis} that stipulates that an interaction can only be included in the model if one or more of its constituent main effects is also included.
+Many recent methods have incorporated the hierarchy assumption into a single optimization problem \citep{efron2004least, turlach2004discussion, zhao2009composite, yuan2009structured, choi2010variable, radchenko2010variable, schmidt2010convex, bien2013lasso, lim2015learning, haris2016convex, she2018group, hazimeh2020learning}.
+These methods become computationally challenging for larger problem sizes.
+Other methods operate in multiple stages, exploiting the hierarchy assumption to attain greater computational efficiency \citep{wu2009genome, wu2010screen, hao2014interaction, shah2016modelling, hao2018model}.
+However, these multi-stage hierarchy methods often require that all nonzero elements of $\beta^\ast$ be detected in an early stage, which requires strong assumptions on the design and size of main effect coefficients.

+The hierarchy assumption, on which the aforementioned methods depend, might be too limiting in some problems \citep{culverhouse2002perspective}. \citet{bien2013lasso} and \citet{hao2017note} provided justifications for the hierarchy assumption; however, these arguments are most convincing when the features are continuous.
+When features are categorical, the hierarchy assumption becomes more difficult to defend.

+The goal of this paper is to design a method for both continuous and categorical features that (a) is computationally scalable to large interaction models, (b) explicitly builds in the fact that main effects are to be preferred over interactions, and (c) does not assume hierarchy.
+To this end, we introduce in this paper a new method, which is extremely simple.
+At the same time, we show that the method allows one to fit sparse interaction models on scales not otherwise possible, while still preserving strong statistical properties.
+More specifically, our contributions are as follows: